 Regulated members on the courtesy register are not required to complete renewal.

-When you completed the application process, you were added to one of the College’s registers and you become a regulated member.
-The provisional register is the register you start on while you wait to complete the registration examination for your designation.
+The provisional register is the register you can practice under supervision on while you wait to complete the registration examination for your designation.

 While you can stay on the provisional register for a year, if the renewal period occurs in that year, you do need to renew to maintain your active registration.